Charles Goren: Bridge contributions

 After Milton Work died in 1934, Goren began his own bridge writing career and published the first of his many books on playing bridge, Winning Bridge Made Easy, in 1936.
 Drawing on his experience with Work's system, Goren quickly became popular as an instructor and lecturer.
-His subsequent lifetime of contributions to the game have made him one of the most important figures in the history of bridge.

-Goren became world champion at the Bermuda Bowl in 1950.
 Goren's books have sold millions of copies (especially Winning Bridge Made Easy and Contract Bridge Complete); by 1958 his daily bridge column was appearing in 194 American newspapers.
 He also had a monthly column in McCall's and a weekly column in Sports Illustrated.

 His television program, Championship Bridge with Charles Goren, was broadcast from 1959 to 1964 on the ABC network.
 It featured numerous appearances by top players and segments with celebrity guests such as Chico Marx, Alfred Drake, and Forest Evashevski, among others.

 Goren's longest partnership was with Helen Sobel, but he also famously partnered actor Omar Sharif.
 Sharif also wrote introductions to or co-authored several of Goren's bridge books, and was also co-author of Goren's newspaper column, eventually taking it over in collaboration with Tannah Hirsch.